apache/cordova-docs/www/_posts/2023-09-06-cordova-ios-7.0.1.md

 * **Building on Xcode 11**

-    "Cordova-iOS 7 is documented to support Xcode 11 and later.
+    Cordova-iOS 7 is documented to support Xcode 11 and later.
 However, due to recent changes to support `LimitsNavigationsToAppBoundDomains`, builds fail on Xcode 11.
 To address this issue, we have added conditional checks to ensure that the app can be built with Xcode 11.
 Please note that the `LimitsNavigationsToAppBoundDomains` feature will not be available when building with Xcode 11.

+* **Fix paths in the Xcode pbxproj**

+    Cordova-iOS 7.0.0's Xcode project file was missing path information for some files.
+While this worked fine within the Xcode app, it caused problems for plugins and hooks that were attempting to modify the project file programmatically.
+We've fixed this issue by ensuring that all files in the Xcode project include a path property.

 Please report any issues you find on our [Cordova-iOS](https://github.com/apache/cordova-iOS/issues) GitHub issue tracker!